 Today, support for St. Jude continues through creative fundraising at the collegiate level, support from our alumnae and participation in the St. Jude Walk/Run to End Childhood Cancer and the St. Jude Memphis Marathon Weekend.

-This year, Tri Delta is celebrating the 20-year anniversary of our partnership with St. Jude!
-Over the last 20 years, this partnership has resulted in a grant total of $69 million raised to support the life-saving work of St. Jude.
+Last year, Tri Delta celebrated the 20-year anniversary of our partnership with St. Jude!
+Over the last 20 years, this partnership has resulted in a grand total of $75 million raised to support the life-saving work of St. Jude.

 Kind Alike to All